EVNetwork/NEctroverse/README.md

 I repeat... this code is UNSTABLE!!!

-NEctroverse is a recode of the game Ectroverse.
+NEctroverse is a recode of the game Ectroverse.<br>
 It contains a lot of changes from the original code.

-You can play the current Ectroverse at http://www.ectroverse.org You can find the original source code at https://github.com/ectroverse
+You can play the current Ectroverse at http://www.ectroverse.org<br>
+You can find the original source code at https://github.com/ectroverse

-To install the game:
+To install the game:<br>
-Edit config.h and change the directory line at the top...
+Edit config.h and change the directory line at the top...<br>
-Folder location does not matter, as long as you have write permissions.
+Folder location does not matter, as long as you have write permissions.<br>
 The program is set to auto-create needed directories.

-While your there in config.h
+While your there in config.h<br>
 Change the default Admin username and password! =)